 The Ten Courts of Hell brings most visits to Haw Par Villa to a close.
-(It certainly brings family jaunts to an abrupt finish, as traumatised children cry their eyes out and demand to go home.)
+(It certainly many brings family jaunts to an abrupt finish, as traumatised children cry their eyes out and demand to go home.)

 With your mind swimming with visions of death, torture and damnation, it’s time to rejoin the real world.

 But if you’ve ever considered cheating in exams, dodging your rent or misusing books, the Ten Courts may make you reassess your life choices.